Contents

 It would appear that it is always best to use a large power to thrust ratio.
 However some equipment reliability considerations must be taken into account and in general:

-• Running “lean at high-power, low thrust yields the highest ISP (exhaust velocity) and is therefore the most economical option (propellant flow = thrust / exhaust velocity).
+- Running “lean“ at high-power, low thrust yields the highest ISP (exhaust velocity) and is therefore the most economical option (propellant flow = thrust / exhaust velocity).
 However this also means running hot and for a long time, which can significantly increase the wear rate on the power plant.

-• Running “rich, at high power and high thrust.
+→ to be used when lower accelerations are suitable and with careful monitoring of the estimated wear rates. - Running “rich“, at high power and high thrust.
 This way is less taxing on the equipment (cooler), however the propellant flow is much higher and limits the total available ΔV.

 → to be used during tactical emergencies or difficult maneuvering situations (typically in deep gravity wells).